The Last Bookstore: History

-Vox reported that the store creates visual merchandising through creative displays and book sculptures, which attracts Instagram users, "in the hope of trying to convert Instagram visitors into book purchasers."

 In 2021, the bookstore installed a plant wall to the famous book tunnel.
 The store also features a restaurant: Yuko Kitchen.

 Other locations

 In December 2024, The Last Bookstore opened a second 10000 sqft location in Studio City.
-Additionally, The Last Bookstore's owners also own a "sister" location in Montrose, California.
+The Last Bookstore's owners also own a "sister" location in Montrose, California.

 Media

 Filmmaker Chad Howitt chronicled The Last Bookstore and its owner, Spencer, in a short documentary titled Welcome to the Last Bookstore, released in 2016.
-It tells the story of how Spencer was injured as a young man and lost the use of his legs, forcing him to re-examine his life.
-Los Angeles Film Review called the effort an "ode to resilience."

-In popular culture

-The bookstore appeared in the 2014 David Fincher movie Gone Girl, and also in the 2018 movie Under the Silver Lake, directed by David Robert Mitchell.

-The bookstore featured in the 2021 Netflix series Crime Scene: The Vanishing at the Cecil Hotel.
+The bookstore also appeared in Gone Girl and Under the Silver Lake, and it was featured in Crime Scene: The Vanishing at the Cecil Hotel.